Tyler Stephenson Preview, Player Props: Reds vs. Diamondbacks

-The Cincinnati Reds, including Tyler Stephenson (.188 batting average in his past 10 games), battle starter Merrill Kelly and the Arizona Diamondbacks at Chase Field, Thursday at 9:40 PM ET.
+Tyler Stephenson -- .188 average over his past 10 games -- will be in action for the Cincinnati Reds against the Arizona Diamondbacks, with Brandon Pfaadt on the mound, on August 25 at 9:40 PM ET.

-In his most recent game, he notched a home run while going 1-for-5 against the Angels.
+In his most recent game he had a one-hit showing (1-for-3) against the Diamondbacks.

 Tyler Stephenson Game Info & Props vs. the Diamondbacks